politicalphysicist/politicalphysicist.github.io/content/Politics/TwoClimatePolicies.md

 Electric vehicles are mentioned with a laudable emphasis on building charging infrastructure, particularly on federal property such as post offices.
-Unfortunately, no commitment is made to electrify the government fleet of vehicles, which would create a large initial market for them, although this may have been an oversight.
+Unfortunately, no commitment is made to electrify the government fleet of vehicles--creating a large initial market for them--although this may have been an oversight.
 Electrifying local public transit is another important issue which she addresses.
-However, the goal of phasing out the sale of internal combustion engines by 2040 is not ambitious enough.
+However, her goal of phasing out the sale of internal combustion engines by 2040 is not ambitious enough.
 She also does not address transport over longer distances, particularly of freight.
 We need to electrify Canada's railways and move goods off of roads and